Hebilicious/authjs-nuxt/README.md

 # ⚗️ AuthJS Nuxt: Experimental Module

 Welcome to AuthJS Nuxt!
 This is an experimental module currently in its alpha stage, strictly adhering to the Auth.js core implementation.

+## Disclaimer

+Heavy WIP and not published to NPM yet !
+DO NOT USE !!

 ## 📦 Installation